Al-Muhandis/ShellRemoteBot/README.md

 Tested in Linux but You can try to use in other OS also.
 Developed with FreePascal.
 It depends on fp-telegram lib .

+## Script files (macros)
+You can specify predefined shell scripts.
+Create script file with extention `.script` in the same folder where INI file is located.
+Get the script menu by command `/scripts`.
+Click the selected script.

 ## Installation

 1. Create bot https://core.telegram.org/bots/#3-how-do-i-create-a-bot .
 You must select longpolling method for getting updates.